 2. Connects online and offline experiences

 Say a customer purchased a product at an offline store and needs help setting it up.
 When the customer calls for assistance, customer service executives can track the customer’s journey by just entering their contact details.
-So, omnichannel approach helps pick up where a customer has left off, online or offline.
+So, the omnichannel approach helps pick up where a customer has left off, online or offline.
 This allows customers to have a seamless experience across all channels.

 3. Consistent customer experience